will-moss/isaiah/README.md

 You must update Docker on your system to fix that issue.

 Isaiah uses the native Docker Engine API, and it requires Docker to be at least on version 23.0.0+

+#### On a system with a lot of Docker resources, Isaiah is inconsistent or crashes

+This is due to a limitation on the message size during the WebSocket communication.
+When your server has a lot of Docker resources on it (~150+), Isaiah will send all these resources in a single WebSocket message by default.
+This can cause the server to crash.

+There are two solutions :
+- Increase the maximum size of a message : Increase the value of the setting `SERVER_MAX_READ_SIZE`
+- Enabled chunked communication : Set `SERVER_CHUNKED_COMMUNICATION_ENABLED` to `TRUE` and adjust `SERVER_CHUNKED_COMMUNICATION_SIZE` if it's not already satisfying.

+You may encounter the same issue in a multi-node deployment, and the cleanest solution here would be to enable chunked communication on the node that hosts a lot of Docker resources.

 #### The emulated shell behaves unconsistently or displays unexpected characters